AlTheEngineer/fsdl-text-recognizer-project/lab3/readme.md

 Homework:
     Use data augmentation on labs
-    Implement Inception v4 and ResNet50 for lab1 and lab3
+    Implement Inception v4 and ResNet for lab1 and lab3
     Implement bidirectional LSTMs for lab3
     Read about region proposal, RCNN, Faster RCNN, and Mask RCNN Maybe try transfer learning